akretion/factur-x/README.rst

 Factur-X Python library
 =======================

 Factur-X is the e-invoicing standard for France and Germany.
 The Factur-X specifications are available on the `FNFE-MPE website <http://fnfe-mpe.org/factur-x/>`_.
+The Factur-X standard is also called ZUGFeRD 2.0 in Germany.

 The main feature of this Python library is to generate Factur-X invoices from a regular PDF invoice and a Factur-X compliant XML file.